 The WERK.STOFF Prize for Painting understands painting as an open concept.
-Beyond the concept of the classical canvas painting, the prize opens itself up to contemporary painterly practices that, among other things, expand the repertoire of materials and motifs and cross-culturally incorporate previously marginalized visual worlds and ways of working, reach into space, create medial links, or otherwise break through conventions of the common conception of painting.
-In this way, the prize emphasizes the polyphony of the medium, reflecting the ongoing transformation of artistic production and the diversity of experience in a globalized world.
+Beyond the idea of the classical painting on canvas, the prize is open to contemporary painterly practices that, among other things, expand the repertoire of materials and motifs and cross-culturally incorporate previously marginalized visual worlds and ways of working, reach into space, create medial links, or otherwise question conventions of common conceptions of painting.
+In this way the prize emphasizes the polyphony of media, reflecting the ongoing transformation of artistic production and the diversity of experience in a globalized world.

 Read a recent commentary by the Andreas Felger Cultural Foundation on the WERK.STOFF Prize for Painting 2021 here.

 The exhibition flyer for the WERK.STOFF Prize for Painting 2021 can be downloaded here.

 The WERK.STOFF Prize for Painting is a nationwide promotional prize for artists, which is awarded every three years.
 It is aimed at artists living in Germany who are not yet known to a wider public, with no age restriction.